Tinram/MySQL-Brute/README.md

 + mysqld not able to be restarted in safe mode for root reset
 + user password is lost.

-PLESK-managed MySQL is a candidate.
+PLESK-managed MySQL *admin* user is a candidate.

 ## OS